 Sources & links

-If you have further questions about this diagnostic test, contact the doctor that ordered the test or visit:
+If you have further questions, contact the doctor that ordered your test.

-reviewed by > Lester Duplechan, MD, Mayfield Clinic & Spine Institute, Cincinnati, Ohio
+reviewed by > Robert Whitten, MD, Mayfield Clinic, Cincinnati, Ohio